Can-Bot/file-index/README.md

 # UGR-file-indexing-system
 This is a file indexing system for UGR made by Can Gural Tanova

+Required Libraries:
+json
+Pillow

-HOW TO MAKE PRECURSOR WORK:
+HOW TO MAKE IT WORK:

 Have all of the files you want to index in the same folder as the prrogram